ablab/spades/docs/spaligner.md

 ./spades_compile -SPADES_ENABLE_PROJECTS=spaligner
 ```

-After the compilation is complete, `spaligner` executable will be located in the `bin/` folder.
+After the compilation is complete, `spaligner` executable will be located in the `bin` folder.

 ## Running SPAligner